 Since 2012, Ternium is a member of the control group of Usiminas, the largest flat steel producer in Brazil.
 In 2014, a conflict arose within the Usiminas control group and its board with respect to the governance of Usiminas, including with respect to the rules applicable to the appointment of senior managers, the application of the shareholders' agreement in matters involving fiduciary duties, and the company's strategy.
-Such conflict was resolved in 2018 by an agreement between Ternium, NSC and Usiminas' employee pension fund (Previdência Usiminas), providing for new governance rules for Usiminas.
+Such conflict was resolved in 2018 by an agreement between Ternium's subsidiaries and Tenaris's Brazilian subsidiary, Confab Industrial S.A, (comprising the so-called "T/T Group"); NSC, Mitsubishi Corporation do Brasil S.A. and Metal One Corporation (comprising the so-called "NSC Group"); and Usiminas' employee pension fund (Previdência Usiminas), providing for new governance rules for Usiminas.
 Under the new Usiminas shareholders' agreement ("New SHA"), no control group member can, without the consent of other shareholder group or groups, implement any change to Usiminas' strategy or business practices.